Fulva1230/resume22/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti (吳恩達)
+title: Yun Shuo, Shi (石耘碩)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Student of Mechanical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: